ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

 {:tip: .tip}
 {:note: .note}

-# Changing the MySQL Configuration
+# Changing your {{site.data.keyword.databases-for-mysql_full}} Deployment Configuration
 {: #changing-configuration}

-{{site.data.keyword.databases-for-mysql_full}} allows you to change some of the MySQL configuration settings so you can tune your MySQL databases to your use-case.
+{{site.data.keyword.databases-for-mysql_full}} allows you to change some of the MySQL configuration settings so you can tune your MySQL databases to your use case.
 To make permanent changes to the database configuration, use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.

 The configuration is defined in a schema.
 To make a change, you send a JSON object with the settings and their new values to the API or the CLI.
 For example, to set the `max_connections` setting to 150, you would supply

 ```sh
 {"configuration":{"max_connections":150}}